30

 SUMMARY

-This is the 1990 Ellen Barkin of stadiums: unattractive in the conventional sense, yet still somehow alluring.
-The bones of this place are awful, concession crowding can be an issue, and it’s a get-in/get-out place due to a lack of a scene in the immediate area.
-But there’s a grit here you can’t get anywhere else.
+This was the 1990 Ellen Barkin of stadiums: unattractive in the conventional sense, yet still somehow alluring.
+The bones of this place were sub-par, concession crowding was an issue, and it was a get-in/get-out place due to a lack of a scene in the immediate area.
+But there’s a grit here you didn’t get anywhere else.
 And the weather’s great.
-In spite of itself, The Coliseum turns out to be a fun place to catch a game, even as the lowest scoring stadium in baseball.
+In spite of itself, The Coliseum was a fun place to catch a game.